2006 Macau Grand Prix: Qualifying race

-Kobayashi was pulling away at the front of the field and Tsukakoshi was overtaken at Lisboa corner by fellow Japanese Hirate for third place on lap three.
-Di Resta tried to follow through but ended up nearly getting his front wing clipped and Tsukakoshi was given some space after di Resta lost momentum from his unsuccessful pass.
+On lap three, Kobayashi was pulling away at the front of the field, and Tsukakoshi was passed by fellow Japanese Hirate at Lisboa corner for third place.
+Di Resta attempted to follow through but nearly clipped his front wing, and Tsukakoshi was given some space after di Resta lost momentum from his failed pass.
 Kimball led a battling pack of cars until Sutil passed him and the latter ran close to di Resta.
-In the meantime, Nakajima set after Kimball and Conway moved to seventh position with successive passes Nakajima at Lisboa turn.
-On the next lap, Tsukakoshi lost two places as di Resta and Sutil moved past him.
+Meanwhile, Nakajima set after Kimball and Conway moved to seventh position with successive passes Nakajima at Lisboa turn.
+Tsukakoshi dropped two places on the next lap as di Resta and Sutil passed him.
 Di Resta set the race's fastest lap and held it until Conway took it with a time of 2 minutes, 13.457 seconds and came close enough to challenge Tsukakoshi while Antinucci passed Kimball.
-Tsukakoshi tried to come back at Sutil around the outside at Lisboa corner but was reluctant to complete the pass.
-Conway thought about a pass on Tsukakoshi but elected not to.
-Upfront, Hirate drew closer to Asmer due to a possible damaged suspension rod for the former while Vettel (driving with a damaged nose cone) went into the barrier at Faraway corner due to a brake problem while battling Kimball on lap nine.
+Tsukakoshi attempted to overtake Sutil on the outside at Lisboa corner, but was hesitant to complete the pass.
+Conway considered overtaking Tsukakoshi but decided not to.
+At the front, Hirate drew closer to Asmer due to a possible damaged suspension rod for the former, while Vettel (driving with a damaged nose cone) had a braking problem and crashed into the barrier on lap nine while battling Kimball.

-Sutil was overtaken by Tsukakoshi on the lap but could not pull away because duelling cars were close by.
-At the end of the lap, the recovering Grosjean passed Kennard with Buurman towing behind.
-Buurman and Kennard then made contact and they went into the wall at San Francisco Bend corner.
+Tsukakoshi overtook Sutil on the lap, but could not pull away because duelling cars were nearby.
+At the end of the lap, Grosjean passed Kennard, with Buurman towing behind.
+Buurman and Kennard then collided and crashed into the wall at San Francisco Bend corner.
 Consequently, race officials waved yellow flags for the final lap to warn drivers of the wreckage and little action occurred.
-Jelley fell behind Buemi on the lap and hit the wall on his slowing down lap, which dislodged one of his rear wheels.
-Kobayashi was untroubled and won the qualification race to start from pole position in the Grand Prix itself.
+Jelley fell behind Buemi on the lap and hit the wall on his slowing lap, dislodging one of his rear wheels.
+Kobayashi was untroubled and won the qualifying race to start the Grand Prix from pole position.
 He was joined on the grid's front row by Asmer who successfully held off third-placed Hirate.
-Off the podium, di Resta was fourth, Tsukakoshi took fifth after he prevailed in his duel with sixth-placed Sutil.
-Conway, Nakajima, Antinucci and Kimball rounded out the top ten.
+Off the podium, di Resta was fourth, Tsukakoshi took fifth after winning his duel with sixth-placed Sutil.
+Conway, Nakajima, Antinucci and Kimball completed the top ten.
 Outside the top ten, Jarvis finished 11th. having moved from his starting position of 22nd.
 The rest of the finishing order was Buemi, Jelley, Ikeda, Grosjean, Oshima, Massironi, Cortés, Winslow, Jakes, Rodríguez, Carbone, Ho, Ávila, Cheong, Lei and Merszei.